-A family from Melbourne’s wealthiest suburb has paid $9 million for a brand new mini-manor at 3 Stonnington Place, with 595 square metres of liveable space and a 160 sqm basement.
+A family from Melbourne’s wealthiest suburb has paid $9 million for a brand new mini-manor at 3 Stonnington Place, which it will relocate to from a larger home.

-Marshall White’s Marcus Chiminello marketed 3 Stonnington Place for prestige builder Glenn Eagles.
+Marshall White’s Marcus Chiminello marketed it for prestige builder Glenn Eagles.

-In 2017, it was reported that Premier Investments chief executive officer Mark McInnes paid $12.3 million for a Stonnington Place home.
+In 2017, it was reported that Premier Investments chief executive officer Mark McInnes paid $12.3m for a Stonnington Pl property.

-Other neighbours include the Valmorbida family, of wholesale food and coffee fame, Seek co-founder Matt Rockman, and Gerry Ryan, who established Jayco Caravans.
+Other business identity neighbours include the Valmorbida family, Seek co-founder Matt Rockman, and Gerry Ryan, who established Jayco Caravans (story continues below).

-The dwelling includes five bedrooms, six bathrooms, a theatre room, attic, wine cellar, butler’s pantry, three lounge rooms and a four car garage.
+The residence contains five bedrooms, six bathrooms, a theatre room, attic, wine cellar, butler’s pantry, three lounge rooms and a four car garage.

-In 2013, Mr Eagles rented his then-family home in Armadale to producers of Chris Lilley’s ABC TV show Ja’mie Private School Girl, for use as the lead character’s mansion.
+In 2013, Mr Eagles rented his Armadale house to producers of Chris Lilley’s Ja’mie Private School Girl, for use as the lead character’s family home.

-This French Chateau-styled dwelling in Adelaide Street then sold for about $9 million in 2015.
+That French Chateau-styled dwelling in Adelaide Street was then sold for about $9m.

-Mr Eagles has appointed Mr Chiminello to sell another new home, 19 Denham Place, Toorak, which is under construction next door to 3 Stonnington Place.
-It is also expected to sell for about $9 million following a marketing campaign scheduled to begin in July.
+Mr Eagles has now appointed Mr Chiminello to sell another new home, 19 Denham Pl, Toorak, which is under construction next door to 3 Stonnington Pl.

 It is also expected to sell for c$9m.